Advertiser Disclosure

 There are 2 issuers of AAdvantage credit cards: Citi and Barclays.

 Having an AAdvantage credit card does not increase your chances of receiving an upgrade, but it can make your trip more comfortable and affordable.
-You’ll be able to get a free checked bag, as well as save on inflight food and beverage purchases.
+You’re able to get a free checked bag, as well as save on inflight food and beverage purchases.

-For co-branded credit cards, you will earn 1 Loyalty Point for every 1 dollar spent.
-For example, Executive Platinum status, requiring 200,000 Loyalty Points, would require $200,000 spent on a co-branded credit card.
+For co-branded credit cards, you earn 1 Loyalty Point for every $1 spent.
+For example, earning Executive Platinum status requires 200,000 Loyalty Points.
+If you earned no other Loyalty Points from flying or any other sources, you would need to spend $200,000 on a co-branded credit card to earn this status.
 The more you spend on your co-branded credit card, the faster you can earn elite status.

 Hot Tip: For a list of American Airlines AAdvantage credit cards and the perks and rewards available with each card, access our complete guide.